Clear answers, before we step into the light

 How long does it take to get my photos back?

-You'll receive a watermarked proof gallery within 48 hours to make your selections.
+You'll generally receive a watermarked proof gallery within 48 hours to make your selections.
 Final retouched images are typically delivered via your private gallery within 14 days.
 Heavy composite work gets a custom timeline.

 How many pictures will I receive?